planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Traps

-Traps are sinister surprises for daring adventurers; faceless, "ambient" hazards without their own will.
-Every hidden trap has a ***Trigger***, such as the Character walking down the hallway, turning a door handle, etc. In that moment, it is also possible to detect and avoid it.
-If successful, the Guide describes the trap and asks how they are escaping it, such as leaping to the side of the pit or pulling away from a door handle.
-A Character can still suffer if they make a bad choice!
+Traps are sinister surprises for daring adventurers; faceless, “ambient” dangers without their own will.
+Every hidden trap has a Trigger, such as the Character walking down the hallway, turning a door handle, etc. At that moment, it is also possible to detect it.
+Detecting a trap is a Move Check upon encountering the device, using POISE or a relevant trap-related CONCEPT.
+If they succeed, they do not trigger the trap and may avoid it, or even disarm it with a later (Use) Check.
+If they fail, they suffer the trap’s effect.
+A triggered trap may then become a Hazard for everyone else.

-Avoiding a trap is a Move Check upon triggering the device.
-Assume all characters are looking out for traps as best as they can, with no need to declare it.
-If a character declares they are the one to scout for traps, graciously let them be the first target of any they run into.

-An obvious "trap" such as an open pit or lava pool is more of an obstacle the party may just *choose* to avoid.
-Some are still irresistible to curious parties.
-This is also true of already-known hidden traps.

 -   **Flooding room:** this small adjoining room has a strange idol in the center.
 If players linger, the doors close and it begins to fill with